PROFILE

 the majority of the people live.

-Theoretically, the party's highest body is
+Theoretically, the party's highest body is the

-the Party Congress, which is supposed to meet at
+Party Congress, which traditionally meets at

-power in the Communist Party include:
+organs of power in the Communist Party include:

 - The Politburo Standing Committee, which